shayisthaabdulla/CRM_Data_Validation/README (1).md

-# CRM Data Validation (SQL Project)
+# Retail Sales Analysis SQL Project

 ## Project Overview

-**Project Title**: CRM Data Validation
+**Project Title**: Retail Sales Analysis
 **Level**: Beginner
-**Database**: `P1_CRM_Data_Validation`
+**Database**: `p1_retail_db`

-This project simulates a Dynamics 365 CRM environment where customer and agent data is validated using SQL.
-It showcases your ability to identify data quality issues (nulls, mismatches, duplicates) and perform cleanup recommendations for CRM optimization.
+This project is designed to demonstrate SQL skills and techniques typically used by data analysts to explore, clean, and analyze retail sales data.
+The project involves setting up a retail sales database, performing exploratory data analysis (EDA), and answering specific business questions through SQL queries.
+This project is ideal for those who are starting their journey in data analysis and want to build a solid foundation in SQL.

 ## Objectives

-1. **Simulate CRM order and agent datasets using PostgreSQL.
+1. **Set up a retail sales database**: Create and populate a retail sales database with the provided sales data.
-2. **Write SQL queries to identify null values, mismatches, duplicates, and invalid entries.
+2. **Data Cleaning**: Identify and remove any records with missing or null values.
-3. **EAutomate common data validation routines.
+3. **Exploratory Data Analysis (EDA)**: Perform basic exploratory data analysis to understand the dataset.
-4. **Business Analysis**: Use SQL to answer specific business questions and derive insights from the data.
+4. **Business Analysis**: Use SQL to answer specific business questions and derive insights from the sales data.

 ## Project Structure